-In the second of my Weekend Breakfasts, I have the most delicious Rava Dosa with the classic partner, medhu vadai and accompanied by sambhar and two types of chutneys – coconut and coriander.
+In the second of my Weekend Breakfasts, I have the most delicious Rava Dosa.
+It is accompanied by its partner, medhu vadai and sambhar with two types of chutneys – coconut and coriander.
 All of this has to be washed down with a tumbler full of frothy, steaming filter coffee.

 I have tried numerous recipes for the rava dosa and most of them have simply not worked.
-Either the dosa would come out in bits and pieces as if it has been toyed around by a toddler or it would stick strongly to the tava and simply refuse to budge.
-I kept experimenting with various types and quantities of rava and rice flour and finally I can tell you that I have a nearly foolproof recipe for the rava dosa.
+I kept experimenting with various types and quantities of rava and rice flour.
+Finally I can tell you that I have a nearly foolproof recipe for the rava dosa.
 It is no longer something I can only have at a restaurant.
 I can have it whenever I feel like it, which is way more often than it should be.
 So I love this recipe and this dish so much that I am convinced this is my legacy.
 Whatever I do or don’t do henceforth, I am happy to report I can make a good Rava Dosa.

-The basic recipe has mainly three ingredients – rava / semolina, rice flour and curds.
-Simple thumb rules to go by are – The time needed to keep the rava soaked in curds is directly proportional to the proportion of rava in the recipe.
+The basic recipe has mainly three ingredients – rava / semolina, rice flour and curd / yogurt.
+Simple thumb rules to go by are – The time needed to keep the rava soaked in curds is directly proportional to the ratio of rava in the recipe.
 The more rava you use in the recipe, the crispier is your dosa and the skill needed to make it is also more.

 The rava and curds need to be mixed together and set aside before adding the rice flour.
 If you use only 1/4 cup then you need only 10 minutes of soaking for the rava.
 If you are using more, then you would need around 20 minutes.
 You can play around with this depending on the time available to you.